bpxenergy/code-challenge/README.md

 **The Code Challenge** - Your coding assignment should you choose to accept it is to pick one of the following coding exercises.
 Please choose the exercise that you believe best reflects your skill set and experience.
 You may implement the exercise in any language of your choice.
 Unless otherwise noted, the minimum requirement is that we can run your application in a CLI.
 Optionally you can implement the user interface in a web page.

+At the end of this page be sure to read the Documentation and Deliverables sections regardless of which exercise you choose.

 Exercise 1 – Numbers to Words
 ===================
 Write some code that will accept an integer and convert it to the appropriate word representation.